xDonnager/udacity_TravelApp/README.md

 <!-- Add banner here -->

-# Weather Journal App Project
+# Travel App Project
-This is the third project for the Udacity frontend web development nanodegree.
+This is the last project for the Udacity frontend web development nanodegree.
 It is a web app that comunicates with a nodejs backend server (uses express).
 The backend has 2 endpoints:
 1 - GET data -- /data